 If you’ve ever dreamed about eating chocolate chip cookies for breakfast, now is your chance.
 My healthy baked cookie dough oats are sweet, nostalgic comfort food and perfect for any time of the day.

 So how do you make baked protein oatmeal taste like chocolate chip cookie dough?
 I found the perfect blend of simple ingredients to make these baked oats taste like our favorite childhood treat: Sweet, caramelly, buttery, vanilla flavored.

 With over 30 grams of protein for individual serving, this is the perfect way to start your day!
 It’s truly the best healthy breakfast option!

-For that cookies-and-milk feeling, I like to pour some almond milk over my oats while still warm.
+For that gooey chocolate chip cookie and milk feeling, I like to pour some almond milk over my oats while still warm.
 BLISS!
-If you’re a fan of healthy baked oatmeal, be sure to also try my Gluten Free High Protein Carrot Cake Baked Oats and my Lemon Poppyseed Baked Oats.
+If you’re a fan of oatmeal recipes, be sure to also try my Gluten Free High Protein Carrot Cake Baked Oats and my Lemon Poppyseed Baked Oats.

 Table of Contents

 INGREDIENTS FOR MAKING THE COOKIE DOUGHBAKED OATMEAL RECIPE: